 The brand is socially conscious and has a fair trade certificate to attest to its ethical production practices.

-Reef flip flops contain eco-one, an organic additive that enhances biodegradation.
-The flip flops are machine-washable and are PVC-free.
-People with wide feet should be careful in selecting a reef flip flop because it tends to be too narrow.
+Reef flip-flops contain eco-one, an organic additive that enhances biodegradation.
+The flip-flops are machine-washable and PVC-free.
+People with wide feet should be careful in selecting a reef flip-flop because it tends to be too narrow.
 However, the dual-density makes it highly durable.

 There are a few footwear brands that take the zero-waste concept as seriously as Brazillian brand Rider does.
 They reuse or recycle 99% of the waste generated in their production process, and almost nothing goes to waste.
 They make their flip-flops with 15%-30% recycled materials.